elr0p3/FTPsimulation/ftp_server/README.md

 ## FTP server done in Rust

 - This FTP implementation is done in Rust.
-It's just a proof of concept and an university work so don't expect real use cases for this!
+It's just a proof of concept and university work so don't expect real use cases for this!
 - Simple to use FTP server, with multithreading and non-blocking behaviour in mind for maximum concurrent file transfers for multiple users.